Learn the benefits of an SBA loan for small businesses.

 The SBA guarantees repayment of a percentage of the loan, which allows banks to make loans to businesses that wouldn’t typically qualify for commercial financing using normal underwriting criteria.
 (Think of this as an insurance policy)

-There are a number of pros and cons to consider before pursuing an SBA loan.
+There are a number of opportunities and obstacles to consider before pursuing an SBA loan.
 Below are some of these to help you determine whether an SBA loan is the right financing solution for your business.

 They usually have relaxed requirements as compared to conventional bank loans.